10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-The red-bamboo snake has two narrow black lines stretching vertically down the head, until the neck.
+Red-bamboo snakes kill their prey via constriction, and reach a maximum of 100cm.
+They’re recognisable by two narrow black lines stretching vertically down the head, until the neck.
 Afterwards, the bands become horizontal, encircling their thin body.
-The colour pattern varies, as the underlying pattern is always bright red, but the bands can either be a paler red, or dense black, as though instantly filled in using Microsoft paint.
+The colour pattern varies, as the underlying pattern is always a bright red, but the colour between the thin black bands can either be a paler red, or a dense black, as though instantly filled in using Microsoft Paint.

 6 Dark wolf snake